idaholab/moose/modules/solid_mechanics/doc/content/source/actions/CohesiveZoneMasterAction.md

-# Cohesive Zone Model Action
+# Cohesive Zone Action

 ## Description

 The `CohesiveZoneAction` simplifies the input file syntax by adding the appropriate `CZMInterfaceKernels`, `ComputeDisplacementJump`, and `ComputeGlobalTraction` objects depending on the selected kinematic.
-See [CohesiveZoneMaster](CohesiveZoneMaster/index.md) for more details.
+See [CohesiveZone](CohesiveZone/index.md) for more details.

-!syntax description /Modules/TensorMechanics/CohesiveZoneMaster/CohesiveZoneAction
+!syntax description /Physics/SolidMechanics/CohesiveZone/CohesiveZoneAction
-!syntax parameters /Modules/TensorMechanics/CohesiveZoneMaster/CohesiveZoneAction
+!syntax parameters /Physics/SolidMechanics/CohesiveZone/CohesiveZoneAction